CiucurDaniel/ibm-uvt-proiect-colectiv-devops/2-hands-on-exercises/README.md

 >HINT: Use `docker build --help` to check for important flags.
 In this case we are interested to gie the image a name and tag which is done via  `-t, --tag Name and optionally a tag (format: "name:tag")` flag.

 >HINT: Port forwarding in Docker/Podman allows you to map a port on your local machine to a port inside the container, enabling you to access the container’s services from outside.

+>HINT: The `-d` flag ensures that the container runs in detached mode, so your terminal remains free for other commands.

 ## Push an image to a public container registry